 Sometimes, however, one or more of these four pieces is missing, such as when there is no identifiable author or no date.
-You can download a pdf version of the chart here that lists all the permutations of information that might occur with an online reference and shows how to adapt the reference.
+For each piece of missing information there is a way to adapt the APA Style reference.

 Here’s an example where no author is identified in this online news article (the title moves to the author position):